hove-io/navitia/documentation/navitia.io/source/index.rst

 The api has been build on the `HATEOAS model <http://en.wikipedia.org/wiki/HATEOAS>`_ so the api should be quite self explinatory since the possible interactions are defined in hypermedia.

+The different possible actions on a given API level are given in the ``links`` section of the response.

 To provide additional arguments to the API, add them at the end of the query with the following syntax:  ``?arg1=val1&arg2=val2``.